MicrosoftDocs/memdocs/memdocs/intune/enrollment/device-enrollment-program-enroll-ios.md

 <a name='enrolling-devices-in-azure-ad-shared-device-mode'></a>

-### Enrolling devices in Microsoft Entra shared device mode
+### Enrolling devices in shared device mode

 > [!IMPORTANT]
-> This feature is in public preview.
-For more information, see [Public preview in Microsoft Intune](../fundamentals/public-preview.md).
+> *Shared device mode* is a feature of Microsoft Entra, but currently appears as **Azure AD shared mode** in the Microsoft Intune admin center.

-You can set up automated device enrollment for devices in [Microsoft Entra shared device mode](/azure/active-directory/develop/msal-ios-shared-devices).
+You can set up automated device enrollment for devices in [shared device mode](/azure/active-directory/develop/msal-ios-shared-devices).
 Shared device mode enables frontline workers to share a single device throughout the day, signing in and out as needed.
-For more information about how to enable enrollment for devices in shared device mode, see [Automated device enrollment for Microsoft Entra shared device mode](automated-device-enrollment-shared-device-mode.md).
+For more information about how to enable enrollment for devices in shared device mode, see [Automated device enrollment for shared device mode](automated-device-enrollment-shared-device-mode.md).

 ### Deploying the Company Portal app